PrincipiaCodeArts/principia-code/README.md

 - This platform will help anyone developing high quality software.
 We are going to investigate the better metrics and practices to reach a good engineering process.
 ### Characteristics of this platform
-- The versioning will be done by each element, not by repository.
+- The versioning will be done by each element, not by repository (true versioning, or natural versioning).
 - This system will allow automatic "commit" and "pull request" given that each change will be done in a specific semantic element of the software.
 - Semantic elements are: functions, classes, interfaces, methods, attributes, files, modules (composed by files, exposing external API that allows other modules to communicate with them), architectural components (composed by modules, and exposing an external API that allows other architectural components to communicate with it), global variables, enums, types, structs, traits (in rust), databases, tables, schemas, files, external APIs (for example, if we do not have access to the repository of this API, we can model only the API signatures and mock it if necessary), code templates (pieces of code that allow only editting of a part of the code, the common parts may be edited only for all the instances of the template), architectural components (queues, APIs, databases, load balancers, security services, caching servers, servers, logging elements, etc) etc.
+Make all those things manageable abstractions, make it possible even to manipulate them programmatically.
-More suggestions from ChatGPT:
+Below, there are some extra suggestions from chatGPT (brainstorm):
 1. **Interfaces**: Define a contract that classes can implement, ensuring a consistent API.
 2. **Abstract Classes**: Classes that cannot be instantiated directly and are meant to be subclassed.
 3. **Protocols (in Swift)**: Similar to interfaces in other languages, defining a blueprint of methods, properties, and other requirements.